Kimi and Ritz: "I was in Love with Danny"/"Pseud's Corner"

-Liebesträume/There's A Light
+"Liebesträume"/"There's A Light"

-Rich Teaboy Productions subsequently recorded another two songs by Kimi & Ritz for possible release; however, this time CBS Records did not take up the option.
+Rich Teaboy Productions subsequently recorded another two songs by Kimi and Ritz for possible release; however, this time CBS Records did not take up the option.
 The proposed A-side was an updated version of the "Liebesträume" by Franz Liszt, with new lyrics by O'Brien.
-The B-side was to be another selection from The Rocky Horror Show score – a version of "There's a Light" (aka "Over at the Frankenstein Place"), albeit re-arranged for a string section and a vocal chorus that included Kimi Wong, Richard O'Brien, Belinda Sinclair and perhaps even John Sinclair and Andy Leighton themselves.
+The B-side was to be another selection from The Rocky Horror Show score – a version of "There's a Light" (aka "Over at the Frankenstein Place"), albeit re-arranged for a string section and a vocal chorus that included Wong, O'Brien, Belinda Sinclair and perhaps even John Sinclair and Andy Leighton themselves.

 Legacy

 During this period, Rich Teaboy Productions oversaw the recording and release of one-off singles credited to other artists including Truth & Beauty, which featured Perry Bedden and Johnathan Kramer.
-Little Nell also contributed a vocal on the A side of their lone single.
-The B side contained a cover of "Touch-A, Touch-A Touch Me" (1974), Dicky Hart and the Palpitations, the only other Andrew O Bonzo single outside of "Kimi And Ritz" to feature Richard O' Brien on lead vocal (1975), Rollox (1975) and Belinda Sinclair (with The Richard O'Brien Crusade) (1979).
-Although O'Brien himself was involved in these projects in various capacities (as a writer, co-writer and/or vocalist), he and his wife never again recorded under the name Kimi & Ritz.
-Kimi Wong appeared in The Rocky Horror Picture Show (1975), and in O'Brien's follow-up stage musical, T Zee (1976) before the couple divorced in 1979.
+Little Nell also contributed a vocal on the A-side of their lone single.
+The B-side contained a cover of "Touch-A, Touch-A Touch Me" (1974), Dicky Hart and the Palpitations, the only other Andrew O Bonzo single other than "Kimi And Ritz" to feature Richard O' Brien on lead vocal (1975), Rollox (1975) and Belinda Sinclair (with The Richard O'Brien Crusade) (1979).
+Although O'Brien himself was involved in these projects in various capacities (as a writer, co-writer and/or vocalist), he and his wife never again recorded under the name Kimi and Ritz.
+Wong appeared in The Rocky Horror Picture Show (1975) and in O'Brien's follow-up stage musical, T Zee (1976), before the couple divorced in 1979.

-Since 1975, the three Kimi & Ritz singles have never been commercially re-issued in any format, although they were later included on a limited edition bootleg CD entitled Dark Refrains (1996), which consisted of rare Rocky Horror-related audio tracks.
+Since 1975, the three Kimi and Ritz singles have never been commercially re-issued in any format, although they were later included on a limited edition bootleg CD entitled Dark Refrains (1996), which consisted of rare Rocky Horror-related audio tracks.
 Both the original 7-inch vinyl releases, and the bootleg CD (of which only 35 copies were pressed) remain extremely rare and sought-after collector's items, particularly amongst fans of The Rocky Horror Show.
-In more recent years, the tracks (except for the still-unreleased "Liebesträume" and "There's a Light" recordings) have circulated as internet downloads from various websites.
+In more recent years, the tracks (except for the still-unreleased "Liebesträume" and "There's a Light" recordings) have circulated as Internet downloads from various websites.